 The texture is light and fluffy.

 This close up shows the texture of the bread.
-You can see tiny pieces of walnuts interwoven into the bread.
+You can see tiny pieces of walnuts interwoven into each slice.

 Here’s what I did.

-Layer ingredients into your bread canister and bake on a whole wheat setting for about 4 hours or 4 hours 30 minutes until bread is completely done.
+Layer ingredients into your bread canister in the order given.
+Bake on a whole wheat setting for about 4 hours or 4 hours 30 minutes until bread is completely done.

 Allow bread to rest in breadmaker 15 minutes after finishing.
 Remove from oven and butter top and sides of bread to prevent the crusts from hardening.

 Allow the bread to rest an additional 15 minutes.
 Slice down bread into individual slices.
 We’ve found that an electric knife works best to cut the bread.